drichard/mindmaps/README.md

 The latest stable build is hosted [here](https://www.mindmaps.app).

 ## Build
+* First run `npm install` to install required dependencies
 * Run `npm run start` to launch a local dev server.
 The app will be hosted at [http://localhost:3000](http://localhost:3000).
 * Run `npm run build` to compile the production bundle.
-The artifacts will be located in `./dist`.
+The artifacts will be located in `/dist`.

 ## Host yourself